 - The process of DNA polymerization in PCR is unidirectional so there is no chance of removal of short RNA primer after the polymerization is completed.

-- Additionally, DNA polymerase I help in removing of short RNA primer in vivoreplication which is not present in PCR.
+- Additionally, DNA polymerase I help in removing of short RNA primer in replication in vivo which is not present in PCR.

-Before we get started with the primers, we have to understand several terminologies.
+Before we go in depth to PCR Primer design guidelines, we have to understand several terminologies.

 The first and foremost is melting temperature and annealing temperature of DNA.